-MaxiFi Planner now incorporates changes brought about by the Tax Cuts and Jobs Act of 2017 (TCJA).
-To help you understand how these changes impact your personal finances, we let you run your plan with different assumptions and future expectations about taxes.
+When the Tax Cuts and Jobs Act of 2017 (TCJA) was signed into law, MaxiFi implemented these changes immediately.
+Even though these changes have been in place now for several years, it's still important for you understand how these changes impact your personal finances.
+We let you run your plan with different assumptions and future expectations about taxes.
 We’ll show you how below, but first it’s important to understand some basics about the TCJA.

 The TCJA changed most elements of federal personal income taxation, specifically: